williamtroup/Heat.js/RECENT_CHANGES.md

 - Added a new binding option called "title.showTitleDropDownMenu", which states if the title drop-down menu should be shown (defaults to true).
 - Added a new binding option called "title.showClearButton", which states if the "Clear" button should be shown (defaults to false).
 - Added a new binding option called "guide.showInvertLabel", which states if the "Invert" label should be shown (inverts the toggle selections, defaults to false).
+- Added a new binding option called "guide.useIncrementToggles", which states if clicking "Less" and "More" in the guide toggles the colors one by one (defaults to false).
 - Added a new binding option called "views.map.dayToolTipText", which states the tooltip format to use for a day (defaults to "{dddd}, {d}{o} {mmmm} {yyyy}").
 - Added a new binding option called "views.chart.dayToolTipText", which states the tooltip format to use for a chart day (defaults to "{dddd}, {d}{o} {mmmm} {yyyy}").
 - Added a new binding option called "views.map.highlightCurrentDay", which states if the current day should be highlighted (defaults to false).